dsprovider/nlp-spacy-entityextractor/README.md

 # 🧩 Entity Extraction with SpaCy and POS Tagging Rules 🧩

-This repository is a Python-based project that explores two methods of entity extraction using SpaCy NLP library.
+This repository is a Python-based project focused on exploring two methods of entity extraction using the SpaCy NLP library.
+The main goal of the project is to provide a script that takes a folder path containing text files (e.g., articles or news pieces) as input and generates a CSV file as output.
+This CSV file will contain extracted entities from each text file, streamlining and speeding up content comprehension.

 # 🌟 Features